bbrodt/uberfire-docs/docs/tutorial1/ufTasks.md

 ###Modifying the Application Entry Point

-Inside the package org.uberfire.client, modify the setup method as follows to create a menu item in the "TaskPerspective" we just defined before (instead of the **MainPerspective**):
+Inside the package org.uberfire.client, modify the *setupMenu()** method as follows to create a menu item in the "TaskPerspective" we just defined before (instead of the **MainPerspective**):

 _ShowcaseEntryPoint.java_
 ```